 Add snow peas, pork (diced, about ½-1 inch thick), soy sauce, Barbecue sauce or leave it for later to drizzle on top (add 1-2 tablespoons or to taste).

 Follow with rice and stir until everything is warmed through, reduce the heat accordingly.
-If rice is straight out of the fridge, you'll need a few minutes more to get it armed through.
+If rice is straight out of the fridge, you'll need a few minutes more to get it warmed through.

 Remove from heat and serve with green onions and more Barbecue sauce drizzled on top.